 Navigating a Whackadoodle World: A Prologue

-“I think that we need to start talking more about your rules, and less about my lessons.”
+“I think that we need to start talking more about your rules, and less about my lessons,” she said slamming her algebra book shut.

 “How’s that?”

-“Well, isn’t the point of our website to get people interested in your books?”
+“Well, isn’t the point of our website to get people intrigued by Navigating Life?”

 “I suppose so.”

-“So, we need to be talking about them,” she declared.
-“For instance, in your first book, you make a big point of readers taking one rule at a time, giving it one week’s strict attention, and leaving the rest of the rules to ordinary chance.
+“So, we need to be talking about it,” she declared.
+“For instance, in your first book, A River Worth Riding: Fourteen Rules for Navigating Life, you make a big point of readers taking one rule at a time, giving it one week’s strict attention, and leaving the rest of the rules to ordinary chance.
 Why that emphasis, and why have you not included that advice in your later books?”

 “Fine,” she clicked the pen in her hand.
 “Why did you initially ask your readers to take one rule at a time, leaving the rest to ordinarily chance?”

-“Because I joined the real world where people don’t always have the luxury of a fourteen week structure.
+“Because I stopped teaching college, and joined the real world where people don’t always have the luxury of a fourteen week structure.
 People need to learn at their own pace and in their own way.”

 “Yeah,” I admitted with a small smile.
 “Rule Seven.”